THE NEONATAL UNIT

 Other factors with weaker evidence of improved breastfeeding rates include the use of guided visualisation/relaxation soundtracks and avoiding bottles through use of nasogastric tube or cup feeds.
 Controversial issues, which have conflicting evidence, include the use of pacifiers and test-weighing babies, and whether electric pumping is better than hand expressing directly after birth.

 'Double pumping' - expressing milk from both breasts at the same time - is more time-efficient and may give a greater yield overall, although evidence is conflicting

-10% reported stress or mental health problems related to expressing and breastfeeding - this operated in both directions as the demands of expressing and the anxiety over pumped volumes exacerbated the parent's distress, and they also felt that their distress and anxiety negatively affected their milk supply.
+Stress and mental health problems related to expressing and breastfeeding/chestfeeding could operate in both directions as the demands of expressing and the anxiety over pumped volumes exacerbated the parent's distress, and they also felt that their distress and anxiety negatively affected their milk supply.
 The practical demands of expressing took away time from self-care, sleep, caring for their baby and other children.
 Expressing away from the baby was particularly distressing, focusing attention on the separation.

 To give holistic care to the whole family, health professionals should be aware of these impacts on mental health.
 High quality support and advice in the early period to establish a full milk supply will benefit the parent's mental health.
 It is particularly important to ensure people are aware of the expected small volumes of colostrum and that it is normal to express colostrum for 2-3 days before mature milk comes in - this will prevent common unnecessary anxiety.